Frequently Asked Questions

 The class I need to take is closed.
 What can I do?

 You need instructor consent to enroll in a closed course.
 The classroom instructor is the ONLY person who can give you consent.
-You will need to find a section that is not closed.
+To request consent from an instructor, you can find their contact information on our Faculty page.
+Otherwise you will need to find a section that is not closed.

 I missed my departmental final exam.
 Can I make it up?

 You must discuss this problem with your individual instructor.
 All of your instructor's classroom policies remain in effect through the final exam.
 Whether or not a make-up is allowed depends on your instructor's individual policies.
 No one can allow or administer a make-up exam without instructor consent.